susanwinters214/webdev/README.md

 * [Bootstrap](http://getbootstrap.com/) for HTML, CSS & JavaScript - [Learn](http://www.tutorialspoint.com/bootstrap/)
 * [Zurb Foundation](http://foundation.zurb.com/) - [Learn](http://www.tutorialspoint.com/foundation/index.htm)

 Congrats!
 You've now learned the basics of web design and could get a job with the knowledge and skills you've gained.
-But how is your confidence level?
+But how is your confidence?
 Before you start looking for a job you'll need to have confidence in your new abilities.
 And the way you gain confidence is through repeatedly completing projects successfully.
 Don't worry.
 Nobdoy knows it all!
 If you come across something you don't know how to do, learn how to Google your goal and test out various projects.

-_STOP!_ Take a break from reading and go build a website using HTML and CSS. <br>
+_STOP!_ Take a break from reading and go build a few websites using HTML and CSS. <br>

 Projects:<br>
 * Create a photo gallery web page